jgsrty/jgsrty.github.io/docs/english/2019/2019-September/Origins of Christmas 1.md

 For hundreds of years, many different cultures across Europe celebrated a yearly festival on December 21.

-This day is known as the Winter Solstice.
+This day is known as the Winter `Solstice`.

-This is a significant day because it is the shortest day of the year, meaning that this day has the least amount of time between sunup and sundown.
+This is a `significant` day because it is the shortest day of the year, meaning that this day has the least amount of time between sunup and sundown.

-In ancient Rome, there were multiple celebrations associated with the solstice.
+In ancient Rome, there were multiple celebrations `associated` with the solstice.

-One of those celebrations was known as Saturnalia.
+One of those celebrations was known as `Saturnalia`.

 Saturnalia was a holiday honoring Saturn, the Roman god of agriculture.